top of page

 You will be safe, warm, and sheltered.

 The large 16’x7’ shack is well-appointed and equipped with a wood stove and indoor washroom.
 There are five x ten inch (25cm) fishing holes that are dug through the floor of the shack and down through the ice.
-The ice is thick enough to support large trucks, so don’t be afraid of falling through!
 All the equipment is new in 2021 and of very good quality.

 Still have questions or concerns, email prairiegalfishing@gmail.com, or use our contact form.